enterspeedhq/enterspeed-docs/docs/getting-started/intro.md

 ## Configuring Enterspeed

-However, before we can start the ITD-process, we need to do some configuration first.
+However, before you can start the ITD-process, you need to do some configuration first.

 We need to set up: